 These icebergs carve away at how we interact with other people, determining who we spend time with, they carve out our opinions of people who are different from ourselves, and even affect how we treat the opposite gender.

 We may have these ideas of how a man or woman should behave, notions of roles they should fulfill in society, and often times these icebergs can hinder our marriages, work environment, and our other professional and personal relationships.
 Sometimes they can even destroy them, seemingly beyond repair.

-Imagine a vessel sailing through the arctic, our bias notions and beliefs are the icebergs scattered all around, the more convinced we are that our opinions and beliefs are of others, the larger and more solid these icebergs become.
+Imagine a vessel sailing through the arctic, our bias notions and beliefs are the icebergs scattered all around, the more convinced we are of our opinions and beliefs of others, the larger and more solid these icebergs become.

 Navigating through a waterway of these icebergs becomes difficult and slow going, overwhelming us, depleting our motivation, breaking our willpower to push on with our expedition, and even causing damage to our vessel.
 If struck hard enough, our vessel could be destroyed and sink.

 Even worse, we may not be fully aware of how deep our bias perceptions go, the tiny iceberg we see just ahead of us may in fact be ten times as large beneath the surface where we are not able to see.

 So what do we do?
 How can we safely navigate through these icebergs without damaging our vessel?
 How do we find the motivation to move forward?